 Read time 4 minutes

-While migrating Exchange mailbox from one database to another, the Exchange Administrator does not need to sync the data to each folder, but Exchange Server does it automatically.
-But occasionally you may have to face some error related to the syncing of a mailbox.
+While migrating an Exchange mailbox from one database to another, the Exchange Administrator does not need to sync the data to each folder, but Exchange Server does it automatically.
+But occasionally, you may have to face some error related to the syncing of a mailbox.
 One such error is following:

 Couldn’t switch the mailbox into Sync Source mode.
 This could be because another administrator is currently moving the mailbox into the destination database, the mailbox is locked, or the Microsoft Exchange Mailbox Replication service doesn’t have the correct permissions.